Muffinmann/my-next-blog/data/posts/weekly-reflection-03032024.md

 3. Multiple steps(pages) are required for the data collection and a field of a certain key, let's say "field-a" can appear in different step(page) by different product context.
 If "field-a" is a unqiue field, then it's necessary to keep the value synchronized across different steps, otherwise it will record a value for each product context.

+During my research, there are two products that really impressed me: Tally and Feathery.

+Tally has a UI very similar to Notion and they completely get rid of the way of drag&drop, which in my opinion improves quite a lot effiency, however, the editing of computational field is not very inituative and it does not support much logic operations.

+Feathery has a common drag&drop UI and has a more detailed style design UI as well as a more powerful rule system.